stylesuxx/amazon-bot/README.md

 #### getBalance()
 >Get the current balance - Resolves when succeeded in obtaining balance

+#### getTotal()
+>Get the current cart total including shipping - Resolves when payment information is available and succeeded in obtaining total

 ## Testing
 Since this is a scraper and relies on the Amazon page not changing, an extensive test suite is provided and may be invoked by running: